 People generally like trains.
 And streetcars.
 Perhaps trolleys, too.
 But the bus?

 Starting in high school, the bus is something to be avoided.
 They weren’t cool then, and they aren’t very cool now despite the fact that some routes provide easy and convenient service to a variety of destinations.
-On top of the perceived lack of cool, there’s also more leg work and planning involved (at least initially).
-Unlike a train, there aren’t scheduled stops.
-Instead, you have to be responsible for finding the route you need, stopping the bus yourself and timing it right to reach the stop closest to where you need to go.
+On top of the perceived lack of cool, there’s also more leg work and planning involved.
+But the benefits include getting to more places without a car and avoiding the rail delays (plus, no up and own to get in and out of stations).

-Luckily, even if you’re direction-challenged, there’s plenty of technology out there to take the mystery out of getting from point A to point B. See below for tools and tips to help ease some common fears over riding the bus in whatever city you may be in.
+Fortunately, there’s plenty of technology out there to take the mystery out of getting from point A to point B on.
+See below for tools and tips to start riding the bus.

 Google Maps is one of the best options for making inexperienced riders bus-hopping pros.
 Many cities (including Atlanta) have provided their public transportation schedules to Google, allowing you to quickly plan your trip with a start and end destination.
 One great perk is the trip details that list the approximate time on the bus and the number of stops before you reach the one you need.